-Annual day to stand against bullying, May 5, 2017.
+Annual day to stand against bullying.
 Complete the form to enroll your school in Stand4Change Day.

 Year-long, in-school program that brings the issue of bullying to the forefront of students' social consciousness and empowers them to create a safe, bully-free school.

 Defeat the Label offers many community events, fundraisers and in-school programming, and we would love for you to be a part of it!